Wireless-Innovation-Forum/Common-Data/README.md

 This reference data corresponds to a snapshot of the latest USGS data available from July 2017.

-The data is read by the NED terrain driver found in harness/src/reference_models/geo/terrain.py, and in particular is used by the reference propagation models in harness/src/reference_models/propagation.
+The data is read by the NED terrain driver found in `harness/src/reference_models/geo/terrain.py`, and in particular is used by the reference propagation models in `harness/src/reference_models/propagation`.

 Header files are provided for enabling the data to be displayed on any GIS tool.

 ## NLCD Land Cover data

 The `nlcd/` folder contains the data for the USGS NLCD (National Land Cover Data), retiled in 1x1 degrees tile with grid every 1 arcsecond.
+See:  https://www.mrlc.gov/nlcd11_data.php

 Content for each tile:

   - nlcd_nXXwYYY_ref.[prj,hdr] : geo referencing header files
   - nlcd_nXXwYYY_ref.int : raw data

-This reference data corresponds to a retiling operation of the original NLCD data snapshot of 2014, using the set of following (provided) scripts:
+This reference data corresponds to a retiling operation of the original NLCD data snapshot of 2011 (re-released in 2014), using the set of following (provided) scripts:

- - `src/data/retrieve_orig_nlcd.py`: retrieve the original 2014 NLCD data
+ - `src/data/retrieve_orig_nlcd.py`: retrieve the original 2011 NLCD data
  - `src/data/retile_nlcd.py`: retile the data into 1x1 degrees tiles with grid point at multiple of 1 arcsecond.

-The retiled data can be read by the NLCD driver found in harness/src/reference_models/geo/nlcd.py.
+The retiled data can be read by the NLCD driver found in `harness/src/reference_models/geo/nlcd.py`.

 They can be displayed in any GIS tool, thanks to header files provided for georeferencing.